NBADRAUN/README-Template-Generator/README.md

-# README generator
+# Readme file generator

 ## Description
-Create a readme file using node.js and inquirer
+create a readme file using Node.js and Inquirer

 ## Table of Contents